DillonBArevalo/smugglesAndSnuggles/README.md

 ## TODOS:
   - add media queries to make sure "x bears' turn" never overflows...
   - animate removal of move circles and moves <p>
+  - move render card out so I don't have to repeat code in cell window and cell

 ----------
 ## pubnub notes: